The mixed bathing being naked is not a Japan-specific culture.

 In the United States, there are many hippies, who are said to originate from protests to the Vietnam War and deny rule-bond human living.

-Actually mixed bathing culture exists across the United States, affected by hippies’ philosophy.
+Actually mixed bathing culture exists across the U.S., affected by hippies’ philosophy.

 City of Rocks State Park

-It is two hours’ drive from El Paso.
+It is two hours’ drive from El Paso, in the desert area near Silver City.

 It is prohibited to approach them or feed them, but they often get near to us, because of their state of low alertness.